-Latest figures reveal that over 11,000 dogs and 2500 cats were used in Australian experiments in 2017.
-At the conclusion of their “use” they are killed – even though they may be healthy.
+Thousands of dogs and cats are used in research in Australia each year.
+At the conclusion of their “use” unowned animals may be killed – even though they may be healthy.
 We believe that these animals should be given the opportunity to live out their lives – by being surrendered to a rescue group where they can undergo rehabilitation (if necessary) and adoption to a loving family.

-For this reason, we are working closely with Beagle Freedom Australia, the Animal Justice Party and Animal Liberation NSW to implement legislation to make this happen.
+For this reason, we are working closely with Beagle Freedom Australia and the Animal Justice Party to implement legislation to make this happen.

 “Opportunities to rehome animals should be considered wherever possible, especially when the impact of the project or activity on the wellbeing of the animal has been minimal and their physiological condition and behavioural attributes indicate that they can be introduced to a new environment with minimal, transient impact on their wellbeing.”

 The clause however, does not have any legal standing in that the Animal Ethics Committee need only consider rehoming.
 There is no legal requirement for them to do so.

 The Beagle Freedom Bill has been passed in six states of the U.S. meaning that all tax-payer funded labs must offer their dogs and cats up for adoption through animal rescue organizations instead of just summarily killing (as is the standard operating procedure).